gvsucis/art-at-gvsu-android/README.md

 make changelog
 ```

-Which will produce the following out
+Which will produce the following output

 ```
 $ make changelog